Smile-NS/SimpleJson/README.md

 ### Save
 Save in a file.
-If you don't set it to save from a constructor or SimpleJsonProperty#setFile(file), you can't save.
+You can't save if you haven't set a file to save from a constructor or SimpleJsonProperty#setFile(file).
 ```java
 json.save();
 ```